hidori/go-genprop/example/private-setter/README.md

-# Advanced Example - Validation Support
+# Private Setter Example - Validation Support

 This example demonstrates go-genprop with validation integration using go-playground/validator.